Trikke for Arthritic Hips

 My Trikking story

-I usually get side-effects from most medications.
+I get side-effects from most medications.
 I even get side-effects from the side-effects!
-I chose to try do-it-yourself approaches, and to save the pill-popping as a last resort.
+I chose a do-it-yourself approach, and to save the meds as a last resort.

 Conventional wisdom has it that aerobic exercise and aerobic fitness can be helpful for people with arthritis.
 My problem then: Swimming, bicycling, and brisk walking put too much stress on my damaged hip joint.
 And I couldn't even think about running!

 Instead, I ordered a Trikke (pronounced trike).
 It's a 3-wheeler, with handlebars and hand brakes.
-But the Trikke has foot platforms above the 8" rear wheels, rather than a bike seat.
+But the Trikke has foot platforms above the small rear wheels, rather than a bike seat.

 To make it go forward, shift your weight from foot to foot, while twisting the handlebars in the direction of the weight shift.
 Even after watching the video, it took about a month for me to get reasonably proficient at it.
 But that was not a big deal.
 Even with poor form, I was still getting a good workout.
 Finally, I gave myself permission to get a little wild.
 And that was just the ticket.

-Now I can zoom along on level stretches, and even Trikke up very gentle hills, albeit with considerable effort.
+Now I can zip along on level stretches, and even Trikke up very gentle hills (with considerable effort).
 However I'll never be as skilled at Trikking up hills as the guy in the video.
 The great thing about the Trikke is that I can get a real aerobic workout, with negligible stress on my hip.

 I do NOT recommend the Trikke for people who have a marginal sense of balance.
 Can you stand on one foot for 30 seconds?